PandaX185/note-app/README.md

 ## Note App

-Basic note taking app that supports adding and removing some notes via a web inteface
+Basic note taking app that supports adding and removing some notes via a web interface